 - If you are bitten by a wild animal or stray dog or cat, wash the wound immediately, seek medical attention, and report the incident to Animal Protection Police by calling 703-691-2131.

-The Fairfax County Animal Shelter holds many low-cost rabies vaccination clinics throughout the year at various locations around Fairfax County.
-The 2018 lost-cost rabies clinic schedule is below. *Please note, this schedule is subject to change due to the COVID-19 pandemic.
+The Fairfax County Animal Shelter holds many low-cost rabies vaccination clinics throughout the year, at locations around Fairfax County.
+The 2020 clinic schedule is below. *Please note, this schedule is subject to change due to the COVID-19 pandemic.

 Mason District Governmental Center

 4500 West Ox Rd, Fairfax VA 22030